Supporting communities with moneys from Vinnies National Bushfire Appeal and from Emergency Relief funds

 Anyone who has – as a result of the fires – experienced loss or damage to their property, loss or damage of their belongings, or loss or impact to income/ livelihood, is eligible for emergency assistance including:

-- Emotional support and a shoulder to lean on
+• emotional support and a shoulder to lean on, and

 In Queensland, the impact of the fires has been primarily to grazing land and agricultural infrastructure, such as fences and sheds.
 Vinnies volunteers have revisited many families that were fire affected in October and November 2019, and who did not seek help at that time.
-This increased the number of claims processed in May and June 2020.
 The recent fire assistance has been mainly from the Yeppoon area (Livingstone LGA), with some claims from the Scenic Rim local government area.

 More information on Emergency relief funds can be found HERE.